cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ## Why Multi Cluster Support is needed
 Scalability is the main reason why one should use Multi-Cluster support.
 It gives you an option to add new clusters into your set of clusters and scale horizontally.
 There could be many limitations with the number of resources you can spawn in a cluster such as finite capacity of the worker nodes constraining the number of services that can be scheduled on a given worker node, some finite maximum number of nodes per cluster due to some constraints in the cluster control plane or infrastructure.
 Hence, for a production scenario, multi-cluster support will be required so that services can be scheduled and spread across multiple clusters and can be scaled horizontally.

-Regarding the type of scheduling algorithms which are supported, we currently support round-robin and least-filled scheduler.
+Regarding the type of scheduling algorithms which are supported, we currently support round-robin and least-utilized scheduler.
 We also plan to implement other schedulers which can be used.
 Schedulers are discussed later in the [schedulers](#schedulers) section.
 ## New Custom Resources Introduced
 Along with the custom resources like `SFService`, `SFPlan`, `SFServiceInstance` and `SFServiceBinding` which are discussed earlier, we also introduce `SFCluster` as a new CRD.
 ### SFCluster